d2l-ai/d2l-en/chapter_introduction/index.md

 is not worth a 20\% risk of dying from it.
 In other words, the effect of the uncertain risk outweighs the benefit by far.
-Thus, we need to compute the expected risk that we incur as the loss function, i.e., we need to multiply the probability of the outcome with the benefit (or harm) associated with it.
+Thus, in order to make a decision about whether to eat the mushroom, we need to compute the expected disutility associated with each action which depends both on the likely outcomes and the benefits or harms associated with each.
-In this case,
-the loss incurred by eating the mushroom can be $0.2 \times \infty + 0.8 \times 0 = \infty$, whereas the loss of discarding it is
-$0.2 \times 0 + 0.8 \times 1 = 0.8$.
+In this case, the disutility incurred by eating the mushroom might be $0.2 \times \infty + 0.8 \times 0 = \infty$, whereas the loss of discarding it is $0.2 \times 0 + 0.8 \times 1 = 0.8$.
 Our caution was justified:
-as any mycologist would tell us, the mushroom in :numref:`fig_death_cap` actually is a death cap.
+as any mycologist would tell us, the mushroom in :numref:`fig_death_cap` is actually a death cap.

-Classification can get much more complicated than just binary, multiclass, or even multi-label classification.
+Classification can get much more complicated than just binary or multiclass classification.
-For instance, there are some variants of classification for addressing hierarchies.
+For instance, there are some variants of classification address hierarchically structured classes.
-Hierarchies assume that there exist some relationships among the many classes.
-So not all errors are equal---if we must err, we would prefer to misclassify to a related class rather than to a distant class.
+In such cases not all errors are equal---if we must err, we might prefer to misclassify to a related class rather than a distant class.
 Usually, this is referred to as *hierarchical classification*.
-One early example is due to [Linnaeus](https://en.wikipedia.org/wiki/Carl_Linnaeus), who organized the animals in a hierarchy.
+For inspiration, you might think of [Linnaeus](https://en.wikipedia.org/wiki/Carl_Linnaeus), who organized the animals in a hierarchy.

-In the case of animal classification, it might not be so bad to mistake a poodle (a dog breed) for a schnauzer (another dog breed), but our model would pay a huge penalty if it confused a poodle for a dinosaur.
+In the case of animal classification, it might not be so bad to mistake a poodle for a schnauzer, but our model would pay a huge penalty if it confused a poodle for a dinosaur.
 Which hierarchy is relevant might depend on how you plan to use the model.
-For example, rattle snakes and garter snakes might be close on the phylogenetic tree, but mistaking a rattler for a garter could be deadly.
+For example, rattlesnakes and garter snakes might be close on the phylogenetic tree, but mistaking a rattler for a garter could be deadly.